How wildfire impacts on our water

 - Establishing a water quality monitoring programme can help to monitor the quality of the water following a fire.

 - Aquatic ecosystems are remarkably resilient and often recover quickly if there is connectivity between affected and unaffected habitats.

 Why our area is important…

-The Kogelberg Biosphere Reserve is classified as a strategic water source area.
-It provides good quality water not only to the inhabitants of the Biosphere Reserve, but also for the Cape Metropolitan Area.
+The Kogelberg Biosphere is classified as a strategic water source area.
+It provides good quality water not only to the inhabitants of the Biosphere, but also for the Cape Metropolitan Area.